raff-run/VaganteModLoader/README.md

 # How to use (for players)

+1. Download the latest version of vagante-extract from https://github.com/mtolly/vagante-extract/releases/latest
 1. Download this modloader (from the Releases Page)
 1. Extract the VaganteModLoader.zip inside the Vagante folder (where vagante.exe is)
+1. Unzip the vagante-extract you downloaded
+1. Get the vagante-extract.exe inside it and place it inside the Vagante folder as well
 <br>That usually is in \<Your steam library>\steamapps\common\vagante\Mods
 1. Place the mod folder inside the Mods folder in the Vagante folder
 1. If the Mods folder doesn't exist, create it or run the modLoader once